getreu/restructuredtext-notetaking/doc/source/body.rst

 .. note::

-   The parent directory’s order mark is never used to compose a filename for a new note.
+   The parent directory’s sort tag is never used to compose a filename for a new note.

-When ``rst-note`` creates a new note based on a filename no *order mark* is prepended.
+When ``rst-note`` creates a new note based on a filename no *sort tag* is prepended.

 Before and after editing the ``rst-note`` analyses the title and subtitle of the *rst* file and simplifies them in a file-system friendly form.
 If the result does not equal to ``<simplified-title>--<simplified-subtitle>`` the filename is changed on disk.
-Potential *order marks* remain untouched.
+Potential *sort tags* remain untouched.

 .. tip::